All Episodes

 I mean, every election season, it's the same lies.

-Oh, Republicans are racist and sexist and and misogynistic and homophobic, Islamophobic, and Xemanophobic and all these other things that are false and they want dirty air and they want dirty water and and granny's gonna get thrown over the cliff.
+Oh, Republicans are racist and sexist and misogynistic and homophobic, Islamophobic, and zemenophobic, and all these other things that are false.

-What about the conspiracy theories?
+What about the conspiracy theories, Russia collusion?

-We now know there is no Trump campaign Russian collusion.
+We now know there is no Trump campaign-Russian collusion.

 James Comey said so.